 Perched above a busy Clerkenwell streetscape, this private roof terrace features a myriad of wildlife friendly plants, and sustains a diverse range of insects, butterflies and birds.
-We designed a verdant, rooftop sanctuary to enhance urban biodiversity, while maintaining a contemporary layout within a trio of terraces which surround this unique penthouse apartment.
-A broad spectrum of native trees, hedges, culinary herbs, herbaceous perennials and fruit espaliers replenish essential local wildlife and our clients' kitchen in a modern eco-friendly roof terrace design.
+We designed a verdant rooftop sanctuary to enhance urban biodiversity, while maintaining a contemporary layout within a trio of roof terraces which surround this unique penthouse apartment.
+A broad spectrum of native trees, hedge designs, culinary herbs, apt herbaceous perennials and fruit espaliers replenish essential local wildlife and our clients' kitchen in a modern eco-friendly roof terrace design.

 Design & Words: Amir Schlezinger

 sustainable roof terrace 65m²

 We develop many Clerkenwell roof gardens, yet when we observed this hectic crossroad closely, we realised it's in fact treeless.
 While our clients encourage a naturalistic approach in their country home, we designed a sustainable rooftop for this Central London residence.
 Our shared ecological mindset inspired the vision for three outdoor spaces, where an urban cityscape was transformed into an emerald landscape teeming with wildlife.
-With each terrace featuring a distinct microclimate, we set out to reinvent its core essence from a mere, contemporary penthouse rooftop into a liveable, diverse setting.
+With each terrace featuring a distinct microclimate, we set out to reinvent its core essence from a typical, contemporary penthouse rooftop into an ably diverse native garden.

 Scent & Pollination